What is Anti-SLAPP?

 What are SLAPP lawsuits?

-SLAPP stands for “Strategic Lawsuits Against Public Participation”.
-The term was first introduced by two law professors in the 1980’s who noticed an increase in lawsuits that were used to intimidate or censor critics from speaking out against opponents publicly by making them pay attorney’s fees to defend themselves.
-SLAPP lawsuits were increasingly discouraging people from exercising their First Amendment rights.
+SLAPP stands for “Strategic Lawsuit Against Public Participation”.
+The term was first introduced by two law professors in the 1980’s who noticed an increase in lawsuits that were used to intimidate or censor critics from speaking out against opponents publicly (like a gag order of sorts) by making them pay attorney’s fees to defend themselves.
+SLAPP lawsuits were increasingly discouraging people from exercising their First Amendment rights, and from fully enjoying the freedom of the press that the United States offers.
 Thus, Anti-SLAPP laws were proposed to combat this practice, according to Media Law Resource Center.